 - 5.1 ABOR should work with the universities to develop and implement a comprehensive plan for expanding its governance and oversight of the universities' IT security practices.
 As part of expanding its efforts in this area, ABOR should consider implementing additional oversight practices recommended for governing boards, including: - a.
-Requiring the universities to monitor and regularly report to ABOR on IT security program effectiveness; Implementation in process-ABOR has developed draft revisions to its policy related to university responsibilities for IT security that would require the universities to monitor and annually report to ABOR's audit committee on their IT security program effectiveness and IT risk assessments.
-However, the policy does not specifically require the audit committee to review the information the universities report.
-ABOR conducted its first reading of the revised policy at its June 2022 meeting.
+Requiring the universities to monitor and regularly report to ABOR on IT security program effectiveness; Implemented at 66 months-ABOR has developed and approved revisions to its policy related to university responsibilities for IT security that require the universities to monitor and annually report on IT security program effectiveness and IT risk assessments to ABOR's Audit and Risk Management committee.
+Consistent with this policy, the universities presented information on their enterprise risks, including IT security program effectiveness and risk assessment efforts, to ABOR's Audit and Risk Management committee during its June 2023 meeting.
+As part of their presentations, the universities reported taking steps to develop strategic IT security program goals and metrics; performing IT audits to assess key IT governance control areas such as access management, change management, and computer operations; and developing automated monitoring and threat-detection controls.
+The universities also answered committee members' questions about the IT security information presented during the meeting.
+The universities are scheduled to again provide updates on the implementation and effectiveness of their IT security program goals and metrics to ABOR's Audit and Risk Management committee during its June 2024 meeting.